123Lucaman/Skyblock-Rat/README.md

 ## Features
 - Grabs the **username, uuid, token and ip** of a target as a *JSON*.
+- Additionally, it stores a **formatted session string** ready to use with [DxxxxY/TokenAuth](https://github.com/DxxxxY/TokenAuth).
-- JavaScript Backend server which:
+- JavaScript backend server which:
-  - Checks if the token is valid before adding to the database.
   - Checks if all fields in the json are present.
+  - Validates the token before proceeding.

-  therefore filtering out spam requests.
+  therefore filtering out spam requests and fake data.

-- Additionally, it stores a **formatted session string** ready to use with [DxxxxY/TokenAuth](https://github.com/DxxxxY/TokenAuth).
+- Makes nuking/trolling impossible, due to webhook/database urls private.
 - Can be easily be hosted on *Heroku*.
+- Can be easily configured to either use `Discord Webhooks` or `MongoDB` or both.

 - Uses:
-  - *MongoDB* for for storing ratted users.
   - *Express* for the backend server.
+  - *MongoDB* for storing ratted users.
+  - *Discord API* for sending messages to webhook.

 ## Setup
 - Server
   1. Clone the repository.
   2. Install dependencies.
-  3. Create a .env file with your database url.
+  3. Create a .env file with your webhook/database url.
   3. Run the server (don't forget to change some strings).

 - Mod